SEC stacked with NCAA Tournament bubble teams

 Mississippi State’s last-second win over Arkansas on Saturday was a huge boost to the Bulldogs’ NCAA Tournament chances.
 The win was Mississippi State’s second against a Quad 1 opponent and gives the Bulldogs (16-9) a chance at a 20-win regular season with no games left on the schedule against the SEC’s top 3 teams.

-Alabama’s waning NCAA Tournament chances got a huge boost with wins over Auburn and LSU this week.
-Still some work to do, but those are huge on the resume.
+Alabama’s waning NCAA Tournament chances got a huge boost with a win over LSU this week and a four-point loss to Auburn doesn’t look too bad.
+Still some work to do, but those will look good on the resume.

 RISING